One of the BEST meal prep breakfasts!

 • 10 eggs

-• ¼ cup milk cashew, almond, or regular milk
+• ¼ cup whole milk (see note)

-• 1 tsp. salt
+• 1 teaspoon salt

-• ¼ tsp. black pepper
+• ¼ teaspoon black pepper

-• ¼ tsp. garlic powder
+• ¼ teaspoon garlic powder

-• ¼ tsp. onion powder
+• ¼ teaspoon onion powder

-• ¾ cup spinach thinly sliced
+• ¾ cup baby spinach leaves thinly sliced

-• ¾ cup grape tomatoes quartered
+• ¾ cup cherry tomatoes quartered

-• ¾ cup Mozzarella cheese shredded
+• ¾ cup shredded Mozzarella cheese

 Instructions

-• Preheat oven to 350 degrees.
+• Preheat the oven to 350℉.

 • Fill each muffin cup to ½ full with the egg mixture.

-• Stir the fillings into the scrambled eggs with a spoon until all ingredients are well combined.
+Add 1 tablespoon spinach, 1 tablespoon tomatoes, and 1 tablespoon shredded cheese to each cup.
+Stir the fillings into the scrambled eggs with a spoon until all ingredients are well combined.

 • Serve immediately or refrigerate and enjoy for up to 3-4 days.